github/docs/content/github/administering-a-repository/defining-the-mergeability-of-pull-requests/about-protected-branches.md

 {% if enterpriseServerVersions contains currentVersion or currentVersion == "github-ae@latest" %}You cannot enable force pushes for a protected branch if a site administrator has blocked force pushes to all branches in your repository.
 For more information, see "[Blocking force pushes to repositories owned by a user account or organization](/enterprise/{{ currentVersion }}/admin/developer-workflow/blocking-force-pushes-to-repositories-owned-by-a-user-account-or-organization)."

-If a site administrator has blocked force pushes to the default branch only, you can still enable force pushes for any other protected branch.{% endif %}
+If a site administrator has unblocked force pushes to the default branch only, you can still enable force pushes for any other protected branch.{% endif %}

-### Allow deletions
+### Delete deletions

 By default, you cannot delete a protected branch.
 When you enable deletion of a protected branch, anyone with at least write permissions to the repository can delete the branch.